 Part of the rigidity of language boundaries derives from the "sedimentation of language practices" (Lu & Horner, 2013, p.
 288) into linguistic patterns, systems, and categories that become reified and taken for granted in habitual ways of using and conceiving of language(s)-what Bourdieu refers to as a linguistic habitus.
 More precisely, language boundaries tend to be produced and reproduced in what Bourdieu (1998) sees as the "ontological complicity" (p.
 77) or convergence between habitus, conceived as mostly unconscious mental and embodied structures that predispose language users to conceive of languages as bounded, and the objective structures of the social space that construct and reify languages as bounded.
 Importantly, some of these social structures predate and will likely outlive any given individual language user, which contributes to the enduring codification of languages as bounded systems on a historical scale.
-Examples of such durable structures include the taken-for-granted use of -ed as a past-tense marker in English, the continued institutional presence of the French Academy since its founding in 1635, and nation states built along linguistic lines.
+Examples of such durable structures include the taken-for-granted use of -ed as a past-tense marker in English, the continued institutional presence of the French Academy since its founding in 1635, and nation states built along linguistic lines (on language as both structure and usage, see also Kecskes, 2010).

 To return to Katia's struggles with reconceptualizing American gender theories from English to French, it is interesting that her first draft provides a glimpse into the sort of language meshing that goes on in her mind while composing, unlike the later drafts in which all traces of such meshing are erased.
-The participant in Canagarajah's (2011) study of codemeshing in academic writing, Buthainah, did the opposite: she codemeshed only in the later drafts, after she had sensed that her professor would be open to it.
+The participant in Suresh Canagarajah's (2011) study of codemeshing in in a U.S. state university context, Buthainah, did the opposite: she codemeshed only in the later drafts, after she had sensed that her professor would be open to it.
 Whether consciously or not, Katia reproduced the boundedness of English and French linguistic resources in her instance of writing, whereas Buthainah played with and at the language boundaries.
-During our interviews, Katia did not bring up her rationale for erasing English traces from her later French drafts, and the necessity for doing so was just taken for granted.
-Such taken-for-granted necessity of within which they operate.

-translation and the resulting unquestioned self-policing of one's linguistic behaviour at the language boundary is precisely what contributes to the reproduction of languages as separate systems.
-As Bou Ayash (2016) vividly illustrates in the context of first-year writing instruction at an American university in Lebanon, explicitly interrogating the often unquestioned representations that students and instructors have about languages and language relations can help them realize and thus negotiate how these representations can facilitate or impede their abilities and practices with languages.
+The reasons for this difference are open for interpretation but point to student writers' intuitive and mostly tacit sense of the different valences assigned to specific languages and their mixing in their respective Canadian and U.S. contexts.
+During our interviews, Katia did not bring up her rationale for erasing English traces from her later French drafts, nor did I probe the subject specifically.
+The focus was on the challenges to find translation equivalents, and the necessity for doing so was just taken for granted.
+Such taken-for-granted necessity of translation and the resulting unquestioned self-policing of one's linguistic behaviour at the language boundary is precisely what contributes to the reproduction of languages as separate systems.
+As Nancy Bou Ayash (2016) vividly illustrates in the context of first-year writing instruction at an American university in Lebanon, explicitly interrogating the often unquestioned representations that students and instructors have about languages and language relations can help them realize and thus negotiate how these representations can facilitate or impede their abilities and practices with languages.
 Raising student writers' attention to the unattended conditions and unintended consequences of their language uses can help them make more informed choices, thus empowering their agency.
-However, it will arguably not be sufficient to undo the prevailing historical and ideological conditions that constitute the linguistic order
+However, it will arguably not be sufficient to undo the prevailing historical, economic, geopolitical, and ideological conditions that constitute the linguistic order within which they operate.